vikraman/popl22-symmetries-artifact/README.md

 Emacs and VSCode.
 To use it:

  - In Emacs, simply use `agda-mode locate` and load the file to get the major mode for Agda.
-Use `C-c C-l` to load the Agda file, and `C-u C-c C-n` to compute the normal form of a term.
+Use `C-c C-l` to load the Agda file, and `C-u C-u C-c C-n` to compute the normal form of a term.

  - In VSCode, install `agda-mode` extension and point it to the location of Agda executable in your system.
 The usage instructions are provided in the extension's documentation.
 To load the file, use `C-c C-l`.
 After loading the file,